abhishek25kumar/M2-EmbSys/Project/README.md

  1. This can be used in home applications.
  2. The circuit can be used in CPU to reduce the heat.

+a) Sensors:

+**LM35** - LM35 is a device which converts the physical signal into electrical signal which is also why this is known as the transducer.

+**ADC0804** - ADC0804 is an integrated circuit which converts the input analog voltage to its equivalent digital output.
+(ADC0804 is an 8-bit ADC)

+b) Actuators:

+**Motor drive/ FAN** - This is an external device which is the added to implement the output of the system.